milen/milen.github.io/README.md

-# Next.js for gh-pages
+# Reset

-Set-up.
+Aparently, github pages has another setup for users with direct subdomain or something ...